Iceland: Road

-Route 1, or the Ring Road (Þjóðvegur 1 or Hringvegur), was completed in 1974, and is the main road that runs around Iceland and connects all the inhabited parts of the island, with the interior of the island being uninhabited.
-This paved road is 1332 km long with one lane in each direction, except near larger towns and cities and in the Hvalfjörður Tunnel where it has more lanes.
-Many bridges on it, especially in the north and east, are single lanes and made of timber or steel.
+Route 1, or the Ring Road (Þjóðvegur 1 or Hringvegur), completed in 1974, is the main road that runs around Iceland and connects most inhabited parts of the island.
+The interior of the island is mostly uninhabitable.
+The road is paved and is 1332 km long with one lane in each direction, except between and within larger towns and cities where it has more lanes.
+On Route 1, there are about 30 single-lane bridges, particularly prevalent in the southeast.